johnshellabarger/trading-app/README.md

 ### Browse items
 Upon login, you will be greeted with all the items other users have posted.
 Click on the thumbnail to view more details about these items.
+Save an item to view later.
 <p align='center'>
   <img width='75%' src="https://user-images.githubusercontent.com/22285810/135159049-03e21b03-651d-49e4-b749-db0a8c5f99fa.gif"/>
 </p>

 ### Upload items